kevinlondon/kevinlondon.github.io/_posts/2016-01-21-job-hunt-guide.md

 In this post, I'll share lessons and personal war stories to help you get through a job hunt and land the right tech job for you.
-We'll cover finding a job, interviewing, and negotiating offers.

 ### Personal Stats